 Internships available at Archbold Biological Station in

-south-central Florida in the Plant Ecology Program, led by Dr. Eric
+south-central Florida in the Plant Ecology Program, led by incoming

-management.
+ecology, and fire management.
 We study many rare species of endemic

 vascular plants in endangered Florida scrub and related communities.
-Active fire

-comparative studies in fire ecology.
-Our long-term (as long as
+short-term comparative studies in fire ecology.
+Our unique,

 short-term, focused, field projects.
 Additional information can be

 or the plant ecology program website: http://www.archbold-station.org/html/research/plant/plant.html